Ashlalala/aajonusnet/texts/Misc/Community/Symptoms.md

 **Perspective**
-- 😰 Contagious is a manipulate word/concept that **incites fear**.
+- 😰 Contagious is a manipulative word/concept that **incites fear**.
-- 🦠 Natural microbes are **helpers** that respond to toxicity-not attackers of healthy tissue.
+- 🦠 Natural microbes are **helpers** that respond to toxicity - not attackers of healthy tissue.
 - ✅ The goal is to **reduce stored toxins** through raw foods and letting natural cleanses run their course.